 OpinionEditorial A popular pope collides with capitalism Pope Francis waves as he arrives in Saint Peter's Square for his weekly audience at the Vatican on September 2, 2015.
-Photo Credit: Getty / AFP / Vincenzo Pinto By THE EDITORIAL BOARD September 14, 2015 6:12 PM Print Share fbShare Tweet gShare Email Pope Francis called unbridled capitalism "the dung of the devil" in July.
+Photo Credit: Getty / AFP / Vincenzo Pinto By THE EDITORIAL BOARD September 14, 2015 6:12 PM Print Share fbShare Tweet Email Pope Francis called unbridled capitalism "the dung of the devil" in July.
 Now he'll have to watch where he steps, or rather where he rides, because that devil dung is going to be everywhere.
 Scalpers are asking as much as $200 each for the free tickets to see the pope in his popemobile motorcade through Central Park.
 New York City and the archdiocese distributed 40,000 tickets that will allow each recipient and a guest to see Francis on Sept.
 25. But the tickets quickly popped up on Internet sites for as much as $200 apiece.
 And these won't be the hottest tickets for the papal tour.
 A pair for the Mass on Sept.
 27 that Francis will celebrate at the World Meeting of Families in Philadelphia is offered online for $5,000.
 It wouldn't be a surprise if the ones sent out by parishes for the Sept.
 25 Mass at Madison Square Garden also surface for resale at ungodly prices.
 Politicians and church officials are complaining that something ought to be done, but scalping laws don't apply.
 It hardly appears to be an occasion for a new law or cop crackdown.
 The situation is doubly ironic.
 It illustrates a weakness of capitalism: Greed can overpower piety and charity.
 But it also illustrates a strength: These tickets, whether in the hands of those who bought them or those who would not sell them, will be used by people who cared enough about seeing Francis to sacrifice for it.
 And perhaps sellers will use the money they get for food, rent or charity.
 So scalpers will try to profit off the pope's visit, but lots of people will profit off the pope's visit, hawking T-shirts and renting hotel rooms and serving meals.
 Francis would understand that . . . and perhaps he won't be angered by the scalping.
 He's a very forgiving man.
 By THE EDITORIAL BOARD Share on Facebook Share on Twitter More on this topic Commentary, analysis about Pope FrancisAnalysis of Pope Francis and his papacy.
 Opinion: What is Pope Francis really saying?And then people get busy trying to figure out what he was really saying.
 Keeler: Pope Francis has a welcome nameThis is a pope who gives me hope.
 Editorial: In the pope, a Francis for our timesIt is an opportunity the world can pray, or at least hope, will not be lost.
-Comments Comments section is temporarily on hold.
-Here’s why.
+Comments We're revamping our Comments section.
+Learn more and share your input.